 On the other end of the spectrum, some people think medication is the only solution for mental illness.
 This is also not accurate.
 Therapy is mostly the first line of treatment for those suffering from this condition.

-7. Anxiety Is Not a Real Medical Disorder
+7. Anxiety Is Not Real

 People may discount this condition as not really a medical issue or a “real” problem.
 However, an anxiety disorder is classified as a mental health disorder, which is technically a physical disorder.
 It affects many parts of your physical body, causing several symptoms, such as heart palpitations, shortness of breath, headaches, and more.